jlong4223/worker-new-girl/README.md

 - need to include `test-header = "true"` in the request headers for all POST/PUT/DELETE/PACTH requests
 - Test data is stored in the DB for 1 day before being automatically deleted
 - GET requests do not need the header

+## package.json Scripts

+- deploy: this is for production deployment